quixio/quix-docs/docs/apis/streaming-reader-api/index.md

-# Introduction
+# Overview

-As an alternative to [Quix Streams](../../client-library-intro.md), the Quix platform supports real-time data streaming over WebSockets (or Long Polling depending on client support).
+As an alternative to Quix Streams, the Quix platform supports real-time data streaming over WebSockets (or Long Polling depending on client support).

 Clients can receive updates on data and definitions for parameters and events, as they happen.